Skip to Content

 Advocates are already rallying their members of congress to demand better.

-The League of American Bicyclists launched a letter-writing campaign in response to Graves’s comments, slamming the representative for threatening the future of programs like the popular and competitive Reconnecting Communities Grant.
-And advocates are worried for the future of the Transportation Alternatives Set-Aside program, which received a 60-percent boost to build active transportation infrastructure.
+The League of American Bicyclists launched a letter-writing campaign in response to Graves’s comments, slamming the representative for threatening the future of programs like the popular and competitive Reconnecting Communities Grant, which received requests for five times more money than Congress had made available.
+And advocates are also worried for the future of the Transportation Alternatives Set-Aside program, which received a 60-percent boost to build active transportation infrastructure.

 "All of our gains for bicycling and walking are at risk," the League wrote.
 "If Rep. Graves has his way and the next transportation bill is a 'traditional highway bill,' that could mean zero federal funding for bicycling and walking through 2031."

 Graves's comments should alarm anyone who believes in the moral obligation to protect pedestrians and cyclists from escalating rates of traffic violence.
-And his suggestion that bikes lanes do not qualify as "traditional infrastructure" is also simply inaccurate.
+His suggestion that bikes lanes do not qualify as "traditional infrastructure," though, is also simply inaccurate.

-America owes its first paved roads to the efforts of the League of American Wheelmen — later re-named the League of American Bicyclists — which advocated for asphalt as far back as 1892 so riders would have smooth surfaces.
-As automobiles came to dominate those very roads, American cyclists were forced to pivot, aiming their advocacy instead at securing federal money for more protection from drivers.
+America owes its first paved roads to the efforts of the League of American Wheelmen — later re-named the League of American Bicyclists — which advocated for asphalt for bicyclists as far back as 1892.
+As automobiles came to dominate those same roads, American cyclists were forced to pivot, aiming their advocacy instead at securing federal money for more protection from drivers.

 After 35 years of the federal government creating safe routes for people outside cars, though, Graves argued that it's time for biking and walking to take a backseat to a theoretical future packed with driverless cars and trucks.